 - Understand the fundamental forces of nature that determine the forms of a river.

-- Understand the relationship of river forms, stream bank protection, and erosion control.
+- Explore the relationship among river forms, streambank protection, and erosion control.

-- Learn the significance stream restoration as it relates to fluvial geomorphology.
+- Discover the significance of stream restoration as it relates to fluvial geomorphology.

-- Recognize the functional components of a watershed and river.
+- Identify the functional components of a watershed and river.

 Train Your Team